 The charme of the desert captures the soul and the dramatic landscapes of endless dune fields are breathtaking.

-Considered one of Africa’s most mysterious corners, Namibia offers its visitors unique game-viewing experiences with rare desert-adapted game species like the desert elephants and rhinos.
+Considered one of Africa’s most mysterious corners, Namibia offers its visitors unique game-viewing safari experiences with rare desert-adapted game species like the desert elephants and rhinos.

-The arid Namib Desert is one of the least densely populated places on Earth; Sossusvlei, a part of the Namib Desert, is renowned for its immense red sand dunes, some of the tallest in the world, and rapresent one of the most astonishing sites on our planet.
+The arid Namib Desert is one of the least densely populated places on Earth; Sossusvlei, a part of the Namib Desert, is renowned for its immense red sand dunes, some of the tallest in the world, and represents one of the most astonishing sites on our planet.

-Sossusvlei is also part of the Namib-Naukluft National Park, a must see, one of the most driest and most pristine protected areas on Earth, the park presents vast spaces, endless horizons, dramatic desertscapes and jagged mountain heights.
+Sossusvlei is also part of the Namib-Naukluft National Park, a must see, one of the driest and most pristine protected areas on Earth, the park presents vast spaces, endless horizons, dramatic desertscapes and jagged mountain heights.

 The charming town of Swakopmund retains a strong German flavour thanks to its cobbled streets and picturesque buildings to typical German restaurants and pubs.